TituxMetal/astro-week-journal/README.md

 1. Create a feature branch from `develop`
 2. Make your changes
-3. Ensure all checks pass: `pnpm format && pnpm lint && pnpm typecheck && pnpm build`
+3. Ensure all checks pass: `bun format && bun lint && bun typecheck && bun build && bun test`
 4. Create a pull request with a clear description

 ---